-Text: Each post can have up to 300 words, however; only approximately the first 16-20 words (around 75-100 characters give or take on desktop – less on mobile) show up in your Knowledge Panel results.
+Text: Each post can have up to 1,500 words (that’s a blog post :), however; only approximately the first 16-20 words (around 75-100 characters give or take on desktop – less on mobile) show up in your Knowledge Panel results.
 So make the first few sentences count.

 Number of Posts: You can have up to 10 live posts at once.
 They are published in a scrolling carousel.

 Timeframe: Posts expire in 7 days.
 Unless you set up your post as an “Event” in which case the post expires on the event end date.
 You can choose to make any post an “Event” 😉 If you want to hack your post and prevent it from expiring after 7 days, check out this post on how to do just that.

 Image: Every posts needs an accompanying image (unless you user a video).
 We’ve found that sometimes you need to play around with the dimensions of the images you want to use.
 The suggested optimal size is 1,076px by 815px, it used to be 750 X 750 pixels and no smaller than 400 X 300 pixels.
 We’ve noticed that the image editor crops images in Posts is approximately 590 X 445 pixels on desktop.
 Always test the image, especially because the optimal size seems to change frequently.

 Video: For some posts you may prefer to use a video instead of an image.
 With videos you get the added bonus of having additional content that wont’ fit in the description section.